![]() |

 Answer:

-He uses the imagery of dry seas, melted rocks, ended human life in the second and third stanza.
-He uses an image of a long journey in the fourth stanza.
+He uses the imagery of dry seas, melted rocks, and ending human life in the second and third stanzas.
+He uses the image of a long journey in the fourth stanza.
 I think he uses such language because his love is so deep and true for his beloved.

 d.
 In the last stanza, what event is about to happen by mentioning the number of miles?